A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

 \subsection{L1 Assistance in Data Preparation}

-Data preparation encompasses the processes of cleaning, integrating, and discovering data to ensure the quality and completeness of information for downstream tasks.
-This section presents the application of L1 data agents in data preparation: (1) Data Cleaning, which aims to detect and correct errors, inconsistencies, and missing values in raw datasets; (2) Data Integration, where heterogeneous sources are reconciled and merged through schema alignment and entity resolution to form unified data views; and (3) Data Discovery, focusing on extracting metadata, identifying relevant datasets, and uncovering latent patterns to facilitate efficient data exploration.

-\stitle{Data Cleaning.} Data cleaning is a foundational step in data preparation, focused on identifying and rectifying errors, inconsistencies, and inaccuracies within a dataset to improve its quality and reliability.
-The process addresses a wide range of data quality issues, including missing values, constraint violations, and inconsistencies that can significantly degrade the performance of downstream tasks.
+Data preparation involves cleaning, integration, and discovery to ensure its quality and completeness for downstream tasks.
+This section reviews L1 data agents for this field.

-With the emergence of LLMs, introducing L1 data agents has demonstrated significant advantages for data cleaning.
-They primarily utilize LLMs in two distinct modes in data cleaning:
+\stitle{Data Cleaning.} Data cleaning focuses on handling missing values, constraint violations, and inconsistencies within a dataset.
+With the emergence of LLMs, data agents at L1 are primarily employed in two modes for data cleaning:

-\ptitle{Generating Direct Answers via Prompting.} The most straightforward method involves performing data cleaning tasks through direct prompting~\cite{foundation_wrangle_data}, where L1 data agents directly infer and generate an answer (\eg a missing value).
+\ptitle{Generating Direct Answers via Prompting.} A straightforward way is to directly prompt LLMs to infer and generate an answer (\eg filling a missing value)~\cite{foundation_wrangle_data}.
 For example, a data record can be serialized into text and fed to them to fill in a missing value with minimal examples~\cite{foundation_wrangle_data}.
-To improve the quality of these direct answers, more sophisticated mechanisms are employed.
-RetClean~\cite{RetClean} and LakeFill~\cite{lakefill} utilize an RAG approach, retrieving relevant tuples from a user-provided data lake and then using this external context to ground their response, which is crucial for private or domain-specific data.
-Similarly, UniDM~\cite{qian2024unidm} employs a multi-stage prompting pipeline to systematically guide the LLMs, first identifying relevant metadata and instances, then parsing that context into natural language, before finally constructing a targeted prompt to generate the final answer.
+To improve quality, RetClean~\cite{RetClean} and LakeFill~\cite{lakefill} utilize an RAG approach, retrieving relevant tuples from the data lake to ground their response, which is crucial for private or domain-specific data.
+UniDM~\cite{qian2024unidm} employs a multi-stage prompting pipeline to guide the LLMs, identifying relevant metadata and instances, then parsing to construct targeted prompts.

-\ptitle{Generating Intermediate Artifacts.} When directly inferring a value is too complex or inefficient, some L1 data agents are designed to generate intermediate artifacts such as code or rules for the user to integrate, execute, and optimize.
-LLMClean~\cite{llmclean} leverages an LLM to automate the knowledge engineering process itself.
-It prompts the LLM to analyze a dataset and generate a formal context model along with a set of data quality rules, such as Ontological Functional Dependencies (OFDs).
-These human-readable rules are then passed to the user or a traditional cleaning system for implementation, automating what is typically a manual, expert-driven task.
+\ptitle{Generating Intermediate Artifacts.} Alternatively, some systems generate intermediate artifacts like code or rules for the user to execute and validate.
+For instance, LLMClean~\cite{llmclean} automates knowledge engineering by analyzing the given dataset to generate formal data quality rules, such as Ontological Functional Dependencies (OFDs), which are then passed to the user or a traditional cleaning system for implementation.